zeke5252/Temp/README.md

 ![image](https://github.com/zeke5252/Readyou/blob/master/Readyou.gif)

 ## Origin
 English reading not only broadens my knowledge, but brings me lots of fun as well.
 However, I do look up some words again and again without even noticing the repeating behavior, which obviously reduces the effiency and hardens the English learning curve.
-I ask myself is it possible to track the search results conveniently and perhaps help me to memorize these word definitions in a easier way?
+I ask myself is it possible to track the search results conveniently and perhaps help me to memorize these word definitions in an easier way?

 Therefore, I created this online tool to store search results automatically every time after I am done with the searches.
 Combined with customizable settings for layout, I manage to provide a complete solution for reading experience.